Ezzud/minecraftlauncher-template/README.md

 ⚠ **YOU NEED TO RENAME "libraries" FOLDER TO "libs"**<br />
 ⚠ **YOU NEED TO RENAME "bin" FOLDER TO "natives"**<br />
 ⚠ **If you don't have "bin" folder**, try to delete the bin folder and launch your Minecraft with the correct forge version<br />
-Also you can download 1.12.2 Minecraft natives <a href="https://ezzud.fr/download/1.12.2-natives.zip">here</a>
+Also you can download 1.12.2 Minecraft natives <a href="https://ezzud.fr/download/1.12.2-natives.zip">here</a><br /><br />

-- Place all selected files into the **files** folder in the S-UPDATE
+3.12 - Place all selected files into the **files** folder in the S-UPDATE

-- Add other folders like "mods" folder or anything your launcher need
+3.13 - Add other folders like "mods" folder or anything your launcher need<br />
-- Open the `supdate/config/ignore.list` file and add every folder and file you want not to be deleted during launcher updates<br>
+3.14 - Open the `supdate/config/ignore.list` file and add every folder and file you want not to be deleted during launcher updates<br />
 💡 Recommended list:<br>
   ```
   options.txt